Vehrik/FarOut/Characters/2-PlayDeck.md

         If you are Busted, you may expend 1 Stamina to Double Down despite being Busted.
 You may Triple Down for 1 more additional Stamina.

-    2. Heartseeker

-        1>>3 Stamina

-        You may expend 1 point of Stamina in order to Bang.
-You may Double Bang for 2 Stamina, and Triple Bang for 3.

-    3. Grit Your Teeth
+    2. Grit Your Teeth

         1>>?
 Stamina

-        When you receive Damage, the moment before it is deducted from your Strikes, you may may expend 1 Stamina to reduce it by half rounded down.
-        You may do this as many times as you like, but you may not reduce damage to a value lower than 1.
+        When you receive Damage, the moment before it is deducted from your Strikes, you may may expend 1 Stamina to reduce it by half__.
+You may do this as many times as you like, even to the point where you reduce the Damage by 0.

-    4. Knuckle Down
+    3. Heartseeker

         2 Stamina

+        You may expend 1 point of Stamina in order to Bang.
+You may Double Bang for 2 Stamina, and Triple Bang for 3.

+    4. Frenzy

+        2 Stamina

+        After you have used up your Action for a Round, you may expend Stamina in order to gain 1 additional Action for the Round.
+You may only do this once per Round.

+    5. Knuckle Down

+        3 Stamina

         After you fail a Challenge, you may decide to expend 2 points of Stamina in order to retry the Challenge.
 If you succeed this time, you were treated as you succeeded for the initial Attempt.
 If you Knuckle Down on a Double or Triple Down, you may only retry for the last card drawn.

-    5. Fast Reaction

-        2 Stamina

-        Reactions are usually resolved *after* the Action you are Reacting to.
-        Fast Reactions, on the other hand, resolve *while* the Action you're Reacting to is resolving, meaning you can potentially interrupt Actions before they have their effects applied.
-When you declare that you are Reacting to something, you may also declare that you are performing a Fast Reaction and expend the 2 points of Stamina.

-    6. Frenzy

-        2 Stamina

-        After you have used up your Action for a Round, you may expend Stamina in order to gain 1 additional Action for the Round.
-You may only do this once per Round.

 BOONS
 -----